 Well, when it comes to choosing a projection surface, some people want projection screens while some use projection paints on their wall for viewing.
 So let’s look at the difference and decide yourself which will be better for you;

-Reflection- Since projectors come with a unique coating so they better light reflection than projector paint that doesn’t contain specialized coating.
-So brightness offered by the screen is far better than you get on a painted wall.
+Projectors come with a unique coating so they have better light reflection than projector paint that doesn’t contain specialized coating.
+So brightness offered by the screen is far better than what you get on a painted wall.

 What is the projector screen paint?

 Projector screen paint is a water-based solution that is used on the wall to transform it into a high-performance projection display.
-They not only get a reflective surface but comes with high gain so that you can get beautiful movie experience.
+They not only get a reflective surface but come with high gain so that you can get a beautiful movie experience.

 Is a projector screen better than a wall?

 Well, to some extent, the projector screen is better than a wall.
 But the projector paints have some crucial advantages that outplay the projector screen completely.
-First of all, they are easy to install and secondly it is much affordable than ordinary screen.
+First of all, they are easy to install and secondly it is much more affordable than ordinary screens.